Foot Binding in China

 Fig. 16--Sole of Chinese Woman's Foot. (after) A photograph by Dr. R. A. Jamieson.
 Dr. Jamieson says, The fashionable length for a Chinese lady's foot is between 3 1/2 and 4 inches, but comparatively few parents succeed in arresting growth so completely."
 Photo by William Henry Flower, available under a Creative Commons license .

 The Chinese tradition of binding girls' feet lasted for a thousand years.
 It was a uniquely Chinese tradition.
 The foot binding was seen as a mark of a family's affluence because women with bound feet could not undertake any physical labor or work in the fields.
 The crippling of the feet forced women to walk in short steps and this was considered sexually attractive.
 The feet became the indispensable object of sexual foreplay.
 They were called ‘lotus feet’.
-A daughter with bound feet was more likely to get married and this was another incentive for the cruel practice to be continued.
+A daughter with bound feet was more likely to marry 'well' and this was another incentive for the cruel practice to be continued.
 Daughters were willing to undergo it as it was a passport to avoiding endless toil out in the fields.

 Many western missionaries in the 19th and 20th centuries sought to bring the custom to an end.
 In 1895, Alicia Little, wife of an English trader, established the ‘Natural Foot Society’ (Tian zhu hui) in Shanghai.
 Perhaps the most famous example was documented by the English missionary Gladys Aylward in the book ‘The Inn of the Eight Happinesses’ which became a Hollywood epic film in 1959 as the ‘Inn of the Sixth Happiness’ .
 In these days of strong anti-foreigner feeling these well-meant initiatives may actually have delayed its abandonment as foot-binding was perceived as part of distinctive Chinese culture under threat from foreign powers.